agurod42/inspire.me/README.md

 ## Deploy

-Clone the repo in any service and run:
+Clone the repo in any unix-based machine and run:

 ```bash
 npm install